 Plus, the term 'bond' makes this sound more complex than it is – bonds can be many things.
 However, in this case all the name means is that it's a fixed-rate savings account, so you get a guaranteed rate for a set time and your cash is (sort of) locked away.

-Its rate smashes other fixed savings, but bank accounts may beat it
+Its rate beats other fixed savings, but bank accounts may beat it

-If the rate is 2.2%, you'll be able to get a maximum £66 a year interest, or £202 over the three-year bond term, assuming interest compounds (ie, you earn interest on the interest).
+The Investment Bond's 2.2% interest rate means you'll be able to get a maximum £66 a year interest, or £202 over the three years, assuming interest compounds (ie, you earn interest on the interest).
 Interest will be paid annually – so the bond can't be used as monthly income – though monthly interest would only be a maximum £5.50 anyway.

-The other thing to check is whether you can get a higher rate in a high-interest bank account.
-These accounts have variable interest rates, but there are accounts that'll let you save £3,000 at 3% interest – and they're easy access so you don't have to lock the cash away.
-Assuming these rates don't drop over three years (though in the current interest rate environment, that's unlikely), you'd get £90 interest a year, or £270 over three years, absolutely smashing the Investment Bond.
+Also, check whether you can get a better rate in a high-interest bank account.
+These have variable interest rates, but there's one, for example, that'll let you save £1,500 at 3% interest – so a higher rate, but on a smaller amount.
+All the bank accounts are easy access so you don't have to lock cash away.

-We don't yet know what other fixed savings will look like when the Investment Bond launches in spring 2017, but we'll do a full comparison in this guide at the time.
+We don't yet know what interest rates three-year fixed savings will have when the Investment Bond launches in April, but we'll do a full comparison in this guide then.

 Martin Lewis: 'It's welcome but people won't be whooping'

-This new NS&I bond wasn't the Chancellor's rabbit out of a hat, it was more of a mouse.
+This NS&I bond isn't the Chancellor's rabbit out of a hat for hard-hit savers, it's more of a mouse.

 Over three years it's a max £66 in interest a year, ignoring any compound interest.
-It's an improvement on the current best-paying three-year fixed deal on the market.
+It's a small improvement on the current best-paying three-year fixed deal on the market.
 But actually, in the private market at the moment, it's only a marginal improvement.

 Certainly any account that beats the paltry rates of interest that we have currently is to be welcomed, but I don't see many people whooping.